mttschltz/kittythinks/content/the-women-of-troy.md

 In the interim, Andromache's son has been killed and his body is brought back to be buried.
 Hecabe is to do it.

 > _"What would the poet write for you as epitaph?
 'This child the Argives killed because they feared him.'
 An inscription to make Hellas blush."_

+The remaining Greek soldiers are tasked to burn down the ruins of Troy and Helen attempts to fling herself in the fire.
+She is stopped however, and led to the ships that will take away from her home and her position.

+> _"Come, trembling aged feet, you must not fail me now.
+There your way lies: forward into slavery!"_